Preview Mode Links will not work in preview mode

 We post a new Ludology episode every other week.
 In these episodes, hosts Erica Bouyouris and Sen-Foong Lim deep-dive into a single topic within game design, often with a well-regarded guest from the game industry.
 We generally focus on tabletop game design (mainly board games and RPGs), but we often pull in experts from all forms of games, from video games to escape rooms to slot machines.

 On weeks where there is no flagship Ludology episode, we will alternate between two smaller mini-sodes.
-Erica and Sen are currently in search of content creators for these 5-15 minute slots, so please reach out if you have ideas!
+Erica and Sen are happy to announce that Sarah Shipp of Shippboard Games and Stephanie Campbell of TTRPGKids will be joining us for the next year, providing additional content between our longer episodes.

 Our History